EyeSeeTea/user-extended-app-blessed/README.md

 ## Documentation

-You can find a detailed user and developer guide [at the wiki](https://github.com/EyeSeeTea/user-extended-app-blessed/wiki) and also our [road map](https://github.com/orgs/EyeSeeTea/projects/47)
+You can find a detailed user and developer guide [at the wiki](https://github.com/EyeSeeTea/user-extended-app-blessed/wiki) and also our [road map](https://github.com/orgs/EyeSeeTea/projects/47) You can download User Extended from the [DHIS2 App Hub](https://apps.dhis2.org/user/app/1bf66488-93b5-41c8-abfe-1b03b2521a2d)

 For more links, see the [User-Extended App website](https://eyeseetea.github.io/user-extended-app-blessed/)